Saaketh-11/Sql-projects/README.md

 # Sql projects
- This repository contains projects using PostgreSQL
+ This repository contains projects using PostgreSQL  and Mysql.